Literotica

 As of January 2012, it had 4.5 million visitors per month.
 In addition to written works, the site includes erotic audio and a store page.

 Story submission

-Literotica is among the first adult sites open to story creators, having replaced the usenet erotic story sections.
+Literotica is among the first adult sites open to story creators, having replaced the Usenet erotic story sections.
 Its few rules prohibit stories about pedophilia and bestiality (except that involving fantasy creatures such as dragons and unicorns), and it is mostly aimed at amateur writers and readers who prefer a largely image-free environment.
-Stories include short, one-off stories, chain-stories written in collaboration with other authors, and entire novels submitted in a "chapter-by-chapter" mode.
+Stories include short, one-off stories, chain stories written in collaboration with other authors, and entire novels submitted in a "chapter-by-chapter" mode.

-The stories themselves are categorized by various themes, and there are categories for stories with pictures and stories with audio.
+The stories themselves are categorized by various themes.
+Categories exist for stories with pictures and stories with audio, as well as for stories that do not actually feature erotic content.